 The Fairest of the Fair

-As Fairest, Buechel will make appearances throughout Brown County promoting this year’s fair.
-The Fairest of the Fair is the official host of the 2018 Brown County Fair; which is held in De Pere, August 15 - 19.
-She will also represent Brown County at the Wisconsin Association of Fairs convention in January.
+The new Fairest will make appearances throughout Brown County promoting this year’s fair.
+The Fairest of the Fair is the Fair Ambassador and official host of the 2019 Brown County Fair—which will take place August 14 - 18.
+The Fairest will promote a wide variety of educational, social, and economic opportunities available at the Fair.
+Kamps will also represent the Brown County Fair at the Wisconsin Association of Fairs convention in January 2020.